brentley/docker-hello-world/README.md

 Let's take a look at what tags might be available: https://hub.docker.com/_/centos

-So, rather than using "latest", it's usually better to be specific about the version of the image we want to use as our starting point.
+So, rather than using *latest*, it's usually better to be specific about the version of the image we want to use as our starting point.
 Let's add that to our Dockerfile

 ```